apache/incubator-wayang/README.md

 ## Description

-In contrast to traditional data processing systems that provide one dedicated execution engine, Apache Wayang (incubating) is a *cross-platform data processing system*: Users can specify any data processing application using one of Wayang's APIs and then Wayang will choose the data processing platform(s), e.g., Postgres or Apache Spark, that best fits the application.
+In contrast to traditional data processing systems that provide one dedicated execution engine, Apache Wayang (incubating) can transparently use mutliple execution engines to perform a single task.
+We call this *cross-platform data processing*.
+In Wayang, users can specify any data processing application using one of Wayang's APIs and then Wayang will choose the data processing platform(s), e.g., Postgres or Apache Spark, that best fits the application.
 Finally, Wayang will perform the execution, thereby hiding the different platform-specific APIs and coordinating inter-platform communication.

 Apache Wayang (incubating) aims at freeing data engineers and software developers from the burden of learning all different data processing systems, their APIs, strengths and weaknesses; the intricacies of coordinating and integrating different processing platforms; and the inflexibility when trying a fixed set of processing platforms.
 As of now, Wayang has built-in support for the following processing platforms:
 - [Java Streams](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html)